BY-LAWS OF TALES OF CAPE COD, Inc.

 1. Place.
 All meetings of the Members shall be held at such place as determined by the Board.

 2. Annual Meeting.
-The Annual Meeting of the Members shall be held in November at a date and place to be determined by the Board and shall be called by the President, Treasurer or Secretary of the Board.
-In the event the Annual Meeting is not held in November, a Special Meeting in lieu of the Annual Meeting may be held with all the force and effect of an Annual Meeting.
+The Annual Meeting of the Members shall be held in the fourth quarter of the fiscal year at a date and place to be determined by the Board and shall be called by any officer of the organization.

 5. Quorum.
 A quorum for the Annual and/or Special Meetings shall require no less than ten percent (10%) of all Members.

 6. Voting.
 At all meetings of the Members every Member, as defined above, shall be entitled to one vote.
 When a quorum is present at any meeting, the vote of a majority of the Members shall decide any question brought before the meeting.
 Members may not vote by proxy, written or otherwise.

 The Board shall, from time to time, establish annual dues and inform the Members in writing or electronically of the same.

 1. Meetings.
 Meetings of the Board shall be held at least once a month unless cancelled by a majority vote of the Board.
 Meetings will occur at such times and places as called by the President or a minimum of four members of the Board.